 (Margaret River Semillon white wine grapes under cover at the UMAMU Estate)

-Vertical Tasting – Try Three UMAMU Estate Vintages!
+Vertical Tasting – Try Six UMAMU Estate Vintages!

-I am a real gunner when it comes to trying different vintages of the same wine (first exposed in France to this) so if you fancy doing that, we have put together three vintages (2005, 2010, 2016) with two bottles each for you to have a vertical tasting.
-Click here for the mix six and a tasting video.
+I am a real gunner when it comes to trying different vintages of the same wine (first exposed in France to this) so if you fancy doing that, we have put together a vertical six pack of SSB and SBS over a tasting with my old lecturer.

 We have a keen philosophy to release wines when they are ready and also to produce wines that can develop and age – thanks to an upbringing with French wines, particularly Bordeaux, and their philosophy of making wines that age.